notEthan/scorpio/README.md

 # PetStore is a module to contain our pet store related classes.
 # it is optional - your naming conventions are your own.
 module PetStore
-  # Scorpio's recommended structure is to have a base class which inherits from
+  # Scorpio's recommended structure is to have a base class which
-  # Scorpio::ResourceBase to represent the Pet Store and all its resources.
+  # inherits from Scorpio::ResourceBase to represent the Pet Store
+  # and all its resources.
   #
-  # you configure the openapi document and other shared configuration on this class.
+  # You configure the OpenAPI document and other shared configuration
+  # on this class.
   class Resource < Scorpio::ResourceBase
-    # set the openapi document. you'll usually want this to be a file in your local filesystem
+    # Set the OpenAPI document.
+You'll usually want this to be a file in
-    # (making network calls at application boot time is usually a bad idea), but for this
+    # your local filesystem (making network calls at application boot
+    # time is usually a bad idea), but for this example we will do a
-    # example we will do a quick-and-dirty http get.
+    # quick-and-dirty HTTP get.
     require 'json'
     self.openapi_document = JSON.parse(Faraday.get('https://petstore.swagger.io/v2/swagger.json').body)
   end

-  # a Pet is a resource of the pet store, so inherits from PetStore::Resource
+  # a Pet is a resource of the pet store, so inherits from
+  # PetStore::Resource
   class Pet < Resource
-    # setting the tag name tells Scorpio to associate operations tagged with 'pet' with this
+    # Setting the tag name tells Scorpio to associate operations tagged
-    # class and its instances. this lets you call operations such as addPet, updatePet, etc.
+    # with 'pet' with this class and its instances.
+This lets you call
+    # operations such as addPet, updatePet, etc.
     self.tag_name = 'pet'

-    # setting the schemas which represent a Pet will let scorpio return results from operation
+    # Setting the schemas which represent a Pet will let Scorpio
-    # calls properly instantiated as Pet instances. for example, calling getPetById will return
+    # return results from operation calls properly instantiated as
+    # Pet instances.
+For example, calling getPetById will return a
-    # a PetStore::Pet instance since its success response refers to #/definitions/Pet.
+    # PetStore::Pet instance since its success response refers
+    # to #/definitions/Pet.
     #
-    # this works for nested structures as well, e.g. findPetsByStatus returns an array of
+    # This works for nested structures as well, e.g. findPetsByStatus
-    # #/definitions/Pet and likewise Scorpio will return an array of PetStore::Pet instances.
+    # returns an array of #/definitions/Pet and likewise Scorpio will
+    # return an array of PetStore::Pet instances.
     #
-    # this also adds accessors for properties of the schema - in this case #id, #name, #tags, etc.
+    # This also adds accessors for properties of the schema - in this
+    # case #id, #name, #tags, etc.
     self.represented_schemas = [openapi_document.definitions['Pet']]
   end
 end